manhdaovan/rediff/README.md

 # And then you can use rediff command inside container
 $rediff action [urls] [options]
 ```
+NOTE: Only `--format=color` could be used by seting up using docker.

 ## Usage
 The cookie(s) would be sent over each request, so you should login to get cookies first,